ImagingInformatics/hackathon-docs/getting-started/hackathon-server.md

 When making requests against the end points below, ensure you include an HTTP header like so:
 `apikey: [your API key]`

+We recommend using [Postman](https://www.postman.com/) for working with RESTful APIs, such as FHIR and DICOMweb.
+You can use Postman to get your API calls working, then Postman can export into code in your favourite language (Python, Javascript, etc.)

 ## FHIR:
 * Endpoint: `https://hackathon.siim.org/fhir/`
 * Overview of FHIR objects/resources at: https://hackathon.siim.org/